 Our drug development programs and the potential commercialization of our product candidates will require substantial additional cash to fund expenses.
-For product candidates not partnered with Merck, such as NGM282, NGM386 and NGM395, we may decide to collaborate with other pharmaceutical and biotechnology companies for their development and potential commercialization.
+For product candidates not partnered with Merck, such as aldafermin, NGM395 and NGM386, we may decide to collaborate with other pharmaceutical and biotechnology companies for their development and potential commercialization.

 We face significant competition in seeking appropriate collaborators.
 Whether we reach a definitive agreement for a collaboration will depend, among other things, upon our assessment of the collaborator's resources and expertise, the terms and conditions of the proposed collaboration and the proposed collaborator's evaluation of a number of factors.
-Those factors may include the design or results of clinical trials, the likelihood of approval by the FDA or similar regulatory authorities outside the United States, the potential market for the subject product candidate, the costs and complexities of manufacturing and delivering such product candidate to patients, the potential of competing products and the existence of uncertainty with respect to our ownership of technology, which can exist if there is a challenge to such ownership without regard to the merits of the challenge and industry and market conditions generally.
-The collaborators may also consider alternative product candidates or technologies for similar indications that may be available to collaborate on and whether such a collaboration could be more attractive than the one with us for our product candidate.
+Those factors may include the design or results of clinical trials, the likelihood of approval by the FDA or similar regulatory authorities outside the United States, the potential market for the subject product candidate, the costs and complexities of manufacturing and delivering such product candidate to patients, the potential of competing products and the existence of uncertainty with respect to our ownership of intellectual property, which can exist if there is a challenge to such ownership without regard to the merits of the challenge and industry and market conditions generally.
+Potential collaborators may also consider alternative product candidates or intellectual property for similar indications that may be available for collaboration and whether such an alternative collaboration could be more attractive than the one with us for our product candidate.

 We may also be restricted under existing collaboration agreements from entering into future agreements on certain terms with potential collaborators.
-For example, under our collaboration agreement with Merck, we may not directly or indirectly research, develop, manufacture or commercialize, except pursuant to the agreement, any medicine or product candidate that modulates a target then subject to the collaboration with specified activity.
-The FGF19 program, including NGM282, is excluded from this provision, notwithstanding that both NGM282 and NGM313 signal through the FGFR1c pathway.
+For example, under our Collaboration Agreement with Merck, we may not directly or indirectly research, develop, manufacture or commercialize, except pursuant to the agreement, any medicine or product candidate that modulates a target then subject to the collaboration with specified activity.
+The FGF19 program, including aldafermin, is excluded from this provision, notwithstanding that both aldafermin and NGM313 signal, in part, through the FGFR1c pathway.
 During the tail period following the research term, we may not directly or indirectly research, develop or commercialize, outside of the collaboration, any medicine or product candidate with specified activity against any collaboration target that has been designated a tail target.